HendrikBorgelt/dcat-ap-plus/docs/design-patterns.md

 ```

 !!! note "Why not `foaf:Agent`?"
     DCAT-AP already uses `foaf:Agent` for people and organisations responsible for a dataset's *publication*. `AgenticEntity` (mapped to `prov:Agent`) serves a different purpose: it describes what was involved in the dataset's *generation*.
-Renaming avoids confusion between the two distinct roles.
+Also, it is part of the core PROV-O activity pattern and should thus be reused.
+We renamed it to avoid confusion between these two distinct roles.

 ### DataGeneratingActivity: the specialization for data production